State of Illinois v. Alice Wynekoop: Friday, March 2

-Catherine's testimony concluded on Friday and was followed by Wynekoop, who had been carried in the absence of the jury to her seat on the stand.
+Catherine's testimony concluded on Friday and was followed by Wynekoop's.
+Wynekoop again had to be carried, out of sight of the jury, to her seat on the stand.
 The defense sought to establish that the prosecution's case was only circumstantial.
 Wynekoop's attorney, W. W. Smith, asked her if she had "willfully, feloniously, and with malice aforethought" chloroformed and shot Rheta.
 Wynekoop denied the charge, but in a "dispirited" way.
-At a recess, Smith, who attributed her lack of boldness to her ill condition, sought the opinion of an observer, who confirmed that Wynekoop's responses had lacked conviction.
-In direct examination Wynekoop's testimony included biographical information, circumstances that led to her fatigue at the time of the confession and her theory of the crime.
-She testified that the $10,000 insurance policy on Earle had been taken out for the benefit of Rheta after consultation with both Earle and Rheta and that she had tried to ease Rheta's melancholy after she complained of Earle's neglect.
-Wynekoop said of her admission that it had been "wheedled" out by her interrogators, who had assured her that Earle would be released.
+At a recess, Smith, who attributed her lack of boldness to her ill condition, sought the opinion of an observer, who confirmed that Wynekoop's responses had seemed to lack conviction.
+In direct examination Wynekoop testified as to her biography, the circumstances that had led to her fatigue at the time of her confession, and her own theory of the crime.
+She testified that the $10,000 insurance policy on Earle had been taken out for Rheta's benefit after consulting with both Earle and Rheta, and that she had tried to ease Rheta's melancholy after she complained of Earle's neglect.
+Wynekoop said of her admission that it had been "wheedled" out by her interrogators, who had assured her that Earle would be released once she had confessed.

-Wynekoop testified, also, that she was told that the shooting of Rheta would not be considered a crime and that "the worst I'd be guilty of… was an indiscretion—bad judgement" and would not result in any indictment.
+Wynekoop testified, also, that she was told that the shooting of Rheta would not be considered a crime — that "the worst I'd be guilty of ... was an indiscretion — bad judgement" — and that it would not result in any indictment.
 Later, Wynekoop testified, she was told that Earle had confessed.
-When asked to describe the moment she found Rheta, Wynekoop's voice "choked" with sobs, a show of emotion which sent reporters abruptly leaving the room to communicate with their offices.
+When asked to describe the moment she found Rheta, Wynekoop's voice "choked" with sobs, a show of emotion which sent reporters abruptly out of the room to communicate with their offices.

 Under cross-examination Wynekoop was questioned about insurance policies, her failure to use a stethoscope to verify that Rheta was dead, the sequence of events on the day of the murder, the crime scene, and the November 24 interrogation itself.
 After adjournment Wynekoop's heart required restoratives and rest.